olga-od-ua/the-gift-of-the-gab/README.md

 4. Teachers' images were cropped out of the [image with business avatars](https://www.vectorstock.com/royalty-free-vector/cartoon-business-avatars-vector-21420497) taken from [VectorStock](https://www.vectorstock.com/).

-5. All six songs on About Us page
+5. All six songs on About Us page were downloaded from [Ireland Information](https://www.ireland-information.com/).

 ### Code
 1. The functionality of flashing cards on Course Info page upon a relative button click on Home page was achieved with Tutor support and [CODEBOXX](https://code-boxx.com/pass-variables-between-pages-javascript/).